sco0ter/babbler/xmpp-client/src/site/markdown/customextensions.md

 Writing your own extensions is pretty easy and robust.
 This is where this library really shines.
 You basically only have to write a class and annotate it with JAXB annotations.

-Let's consider the following example, where you want to send a message with some structured data about a product.
+Let\'s consider the following example, where you want to send a message with some structured data about a product.

 First you have to write the Product class with JAXB annotations: